TUBE AND WORM FAQS

 How do I setup a Tube and Worm Rig?

-On the end of your main line, add a swivel and a 36 inch leader line (e.g., fluorocarbon).
+On the end of your main line a 36 inch leader line (e.g., fluorocarbon).
 Tie the end of your leader line to the tube.
 Typically 30 -50 pound line test is used.

 Weighted vs. Non-Weighted?